bitcoin-core/bitcoincore.org/_posts/en/posts/2016-01-24-clarification.md

 As of January 2016, Bitcoin Core opened its own project website to further help separate concerns.
 Our timeline was accelerated because of the delisting of Coinbase on Bitcoin.org.

 Likewise, the "r/bitcoin" subreddit is not under the control of the Bitcoin Core project and their policies are their own.
-We recognise that large public forums do require some moderation policies but they have been too heavy handed.
-For development work, Bitcoin Core mainly uses IRC `#bitcoin-core-dev`, [Github](https://github.com/bitcoin/bitcoin) and [mailing list](http://lists.linuxfoundation.org/pipermail/bitcoin-dev/) for communications.
-We also recently opened an community Slack group (request an invitation [here](https://slack.bitcoincore.org)) although this is not a developer channel, we have found it useful in enabling the greater Bitcoin community to connect with Bitcoin Core.
+We recognise that large public forums do require some moderation policies but may have been too heavy handed.

-We created bitcoincore.org to make it more clear what exactly we control.
-The bitcoincore.org website is now the official website for the Bitcoin Core project.
-We know that the Bitcoin ecosystem can be confusing, and we are working hard to make these relationships more clear.
+We encourage the Bitcoin community to civilly discuss and critique any and all changes to the system, we believe discussion of rule changes to Bitcoin to  should happen freely in public forums.
+However, we also recognize that different venues have specific purposes and policies that must be respected.
+The wider community can become extremely excited and heated when it comes to discussing Bitcoin; although it is generally considered wrong to engage in brigading or denial-of-service attacks, and best to assume good faith in absence of reason to believe otherwise.